d-markey/squadron/README.md

 There are a few constraints on what type of data can be transferred, please refer to [SendPort.send()](https://api.dart.dev/dart-isolate/SendPort/send.html) documentation for more information.

-On native platforms, Squadron uses a default `CastConverter` that typically casts data on the receiving end.
+On native platforms, Squadron uses a default `DirectCastConverter` that casts data on the receiving end.

 ## <a name="types_web"></a>Web Platforms

 Web platforms have stronger constraints when it comes to transferable objects: for more information, please refer to [Transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) documentation or the [HTML specification for transferable objects](https://html.spec.whatwg.org/multipage/structured-data.html#transferable-objects).
 There may also be differences between browser flavors and versions.

-On Web plaforms, Squadron uses a default `NumConverter` that takes care of handling Dart's `int` and `double` values.
-Note that JavaScript only supports doubles really, so integral doubles such as `1.0` are considered integers on JavaScript platforms.
-Web Assembly platforms support both `int` and `double` as two different types.
-As a result, integer values sent to Web Assembly worker are received as `double`s and must be cast again to `int` on the receiving end.
+On Web plaforms, Squadron uses a default `CastConverter` (JavaScript runtime) or `NumConverter` (Web Assembly runtime).
+On Web Assembly platforms may receive `int` values as `double` values because JavaScript only supports doubles and [Dart's `int` is actually a subtype of `double`](https://dart.dev/guides/language/numbers#types-and-type-checking).
+As a result, integer values sent to Web Assembly worker must be cast again to `int` on the receiving end.

 More importantly, custom-types will require marshaling so they can be transferred across worker boundaries.
-Squadron is not too opinionated and there are various ways to achieve this: eg. using JSON (together with `json_serializer`), by implementing `marshal`/`unmarshal` methods in your data classes, or by using [Squadron marshalers](https://pub.dev/documentation/squadron/latest/squadron/SquadronMarshaler-class.html).
+Squadron is not too opinionated and there are various ways to achieve this: eg. using JSON (together with `json_serializer` for instance), by implementing `marshal()`/`unmarshal()` or `toJson()`/`fromJson()` methods in your data classes, or by using [Squadron marshalers](https://pub.dev/documentation/squadron/latest/squadron/SquadronMarshaler-class.html).

-For instance, to transfer a Dart `BigInt`:
+For instance, to transfer a Dart `BigInt` instance:

 ```dart
 class BigIntMarshaler implements GenericMarshaler<BigInt> {